david-lipschitz/my-website/README.md

 This is a really awesome web site

-Edit a branch on this file

-New edit on this file on a new branch

-Updated locally
+Updated made on master on GitHub before rebase